RyanHouston/elasticsearch-extensions-documentor/README.md

 ## Configuration

-Before making any calls to Elasticsearch you need to configure the `Documentor` extension.
+Before making any calls to Elasticsearch you need to configure the `Documents` extension.

 ```ruby